 - Always act lawfully and comply with any requirements set by our regulators.

-Although we have chosen to adopt an open approach, within The Riverside Group only Irvine Housing Association is classed as a public authority for the purposes of Freedom of Information legislation.
+Although we have chosen to adopt an open approach, within The Riverside Group only Riverside Scotland is classed as a public authority for the purposes of Freedom of Information legislation.

 For more information on what to expect from organisations which handle personal data, please see the Information Commissioner’s Office website.